zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

-# Loading data from object storage using Data Tools and the DBMS_CLOUD APIs
+# Loading data from object storage using Data Tools and Scripting

 ## Introduction